Temperature evolution of polaron dynamics and Jahn-Teller distortion modes in strongly correlated La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ manganite film: INTRODUCTION

 \section{INTRODUCTION}

-Strongly correlated electron systems have been quite interesting but challenging field of active research in condensed matter physics since last few decades.
-The rich ground states which these materials exhibit result from unusual spin, charge, lattice and orbital degrees of freedom.
-Phase diagrams of numerous manganite families indicate that there is competition between various phases at the boundaries within the crystal which leads to intrinsically inhomogeneous systems.
-These manganites have been a potential candidates for non-volatile Magnetoresistive Random Access Memory (MRAM) modules due to an increased areal density.
+The field of condensed matter physics is mainly driven by the ever increasing need for new exotic materials and phases whose properties could be exploited to bring about further technological advancement.
+Strongly correlated 3d transition metal oxides (TMO) have drawn enormous attention among scientific communities in last few decades.
+Due to the localized nature of the 3d orbitals, these transition metal oxides are known to possess strong electron-electron correlations making them quite an interesting but challenging field of research in condensed matter physics.
+The doped rare earth manganite system represents one such class of materials exhibiting rich ground states which results from the interplay between spin, charge, lattice and orbital degrees of freedom.\cite{Zener,Millismueller,Tokura,Schiffer,Millisnature} Phase diagrams of numerous manganite families indicate several competing phases at the domain boundaries within the crystal which leads to the formation of intrinsically inhomogeneous systems.\cite{Dagotto,dagottonanoscale,Dagottoscience} These manganites have been a potential candidates for non-volatile Magnetoresistive Random Access Memory (MRAM) modules due to an increased areal density.
 Thin films or single crystals of these manganites could also be used in making magnetic sensors, bolometric detectors and as a chemical catalyst in automobile industry.
-Besides, these manganites also possess ferroelectric properties making them conducive for non-volatile ferroelectric field effect device application.
+Besides, their ferroelectric properties also make them conducive for non-volatile ferroelectric field effect device application.\cite{coltokura,Ramirez,Coey}